-- 7.4.14.1 Building designs for all structures 35,000 square feet in area or larger shall be influenced in terms of materials, colors, forms and details by the following architectural styles: Spanish, Mission, Spanish Colonial Revival and Italian Renaissance. - 7.4.14.2 Building designs for all structures less than 35,000 square feet in area shall be influenced in terms of materials, colors, forms and details by the following architectural styles: Spanish, Mission, Spanish Colonial Revival, Italian Renaissance and Craftsman and Monterey.
+- 7.4.14.1 Building designs for all structures 35,000 square feet in area or larger shall be influenced in terms of materials, colors, forms and details by the following architectural styles: Spanish, Mission, Spanish Colonial Revival and Italian Renaissance - 7.4.14.2 Building designs for all structures less than 35,000 square feet in area shall be influenced in terms of materials, colors, forms and details by the following architectural styles: Spanish, Mission, Spanish Colonial Revival, Italian Renaissance and Craftsman and Monterey.

-7.4.14.3 Examples of typical Craftsman palettes include: wood, stained in warm earth-tone colors; plaster, colored in warm tan or light brown colors; wood shingles, real wood, fire resistance treated and stained a dark brown or composite shingles simulating the appearance of wooden shingles; brick or stone.
+7.4.14.3 Examples of typical Craftsman palettes include: wood, stained in warm earth-tone colors; plaster, colored in warm tan or light brown colors; wood shingles, real wood, fire resistance treated and stained a dark: brown or composite shingles simulating the appearance of wooden shingles; brick or stone.

-Examples of typical Spanish Revival material and color palettes include: plaster wall surfaces with whites or light pastel tones such as a warm cream; red tiled roofs; trim around windows or doors in either subdued colors or brighter accent colors such as blues or green.
+Examples of typical Spanish Revival material and color palettes include: plaster wall surfaces with whites or light pastel tones such as a warm cream; red tiled roofs; trim around windows or doors in either subdued colon or brighter accent colors such as blues or green

-7.5 Development Standards for Multi-Family Residential Projects in Residential or Mixed Use 2 Districts of the Downtown Village Specific Plan
+7.5 Development Standards for Multi-Family Residential Projects in Residential or Mixed Use 2 Districts of the Downtown Village Specific Plan, Except as Otherwise Provided for in the MU 12 and MU 25 Districts and the DVSP-HEIOZ

-The following development standards shall apply to all multifamily residential development in the Residential and Mixed Use 2 Districts of the Downtown Village Specific Plan.
+The following development standards shall apply to all multi-family residential development in the Residential and Mixed Use 2 Districts of the Downtown Village Specific Plan, except as otherwise provided for in the MU 12 and MU 25 Districts and DVSP-HEIOZ.

-- 7.5.1 Minimum Lot Size: The minimum lot size for multifamily residential development shall be one acre. - 7.5.2 Setbacks: There shall be a minimum rear yard setback of 15 feet for multi-family residential units.
+- 7.5.1 Minimum Lot Size: The minimum lot size for multi-family residential development shall be one acre. - 7.5.21 Setbacks: There shall be a minimum rear yard setback of 15 feet for multi-family residential units.
 Although there is no required front or side yard setback, the actual front and side yard setbacks required for a multi-family residential development shall be subject to CUP review and approval of the Planning Commission.
 In determining the front and side yard setbacks, the Planning Commission shall consider the impact, if any, of the development to the adjacent uses.

-- 7.5.3 Height: Residential structures shall not exceed two stories, or 24 feet in wall height and 32 feet to the highest point of the roof.
-Residential structures fronting on Foothill Boulevard in the Village Center shall comply with the height provisions set forth in the Section 7.2.3. - 7.5.4 Open Space: There shall be a minimum outdoor open space (including patios, walkways and planting areas) of 400 square feet per unit.
-There shall be an average outdoor open space (including patios, walkways and planting areas) of 600 square feet per unit.

-7.6 Development Standards for Single-Family Residential Projects in the Downtown Village Specific Plan
+- 7.5.32 Height: Residential structures shall not exceed two stories, or 24 feet in wall height and 32 feet to the highest point of the roof.
+Residential structures fronting on Foothill Boulevard in the Village Center shall comply with the height provisions set forth in the Section 7.2.3. - 7.5.43 Open Space: There shall be a minimum outdoor open space (including patios, walkways and planting areas) of 400 square feet per unit.
+There shall be an average outdoor open space (including patios, walkways and planting areas) of 600 square feet per unit. - 7.6 Development Standards for Single-Family Residential Projects in the Downtown Village Specific Plan